gillesB/azulejo/README.md

 Required Packages:

+### Ubuntu

 * Gtk3
 * gir1.2-keybinder-3.0
 * python-xlib
 * python-notify2

+### Arch

+* Gtk3
+* libkeybinder3
+* python2-xlib
+* python2-notify2 (AUR)

+Azulejo works probably also with other Linux distributions, but the packages might be named differently.

 Afterwards simply run the ''run.py'' file present on the project's root dir.
+Make sure that Python 2.7 is used, it will not work with Python 3.

 ## Usage